 Even for folks who don’t have kids, the testator might have distinct wishes regarding where they want their assets to go; and those wishes might not perfectly line up with that state’s intestacy laws.

-The only category of folks that I’m comfortable leaving out are young, single people without much in the way of assets and who just want their property to be divided evenly among their parents.
+The only category of folks that I’m comfortable leaving out are young, single people without children or much in the way of assets and who just want their property to be divided evenly among their parents.
 If all there is to distribute is a 2001 Dodge Neon and some lawn chairs, a will likely isn’t a top priority.

 Avoid Probate with a Revocable Living Trust